IgnitionBoulder/2015week1/deliverables/README.md

 How do you create a new Git repository for a project locally?
 How do you create it on Github?
 How do you commit changes?

+git commit

 What is the difference between staging and committing changes?
 What is the difference between committing your changes and pushing them to Github?

+Commiting your changes saves the history of all of your changes locally and pushing them to Github makes them available on the web

 What is the command to check the status of your current repo in git?
 What is the command to see the history of your previous commits (from the command line)?
 What are a few interesting variations (sets of options)?
 How can you look through your historical commits on the Github website?